fli-iam/shanoir-ng/README.md

     * For windows 7, increase your RAM and set the port redirection (8080 and 443) for the virtual box.
 * If you are on a **dedicated server** (e.g. shanoir-ng.irisa.fr):
     * By default Shanoir-NG is installed with the host shanoir-ng-nginx and the scheme http (dev setup)
-    * If you are on a dedicated server (e.g. shanoir-ng.irisa.fr) you will have to do manual adaptions (we tried to automate as much as possible in a given time and there is still a way to go, but here we are currently):
+    * If you are on a dedicated server (e.g. shanoir-ng.irisa.fr) you will have to do manual adaptions (we tried to automate as much as possible in a given time and there is still a way to go, but here we are currently)
         1. Keycloak: Open **/docker-compose/keycloak/cfg/shanoir-ng-realm.json** and change **redirectUris** and **webOrigins**
 	    2. Spring Boot: Open **/.env** and change the host and scheme of all three properties in the file
 	    3. Docker Compose: Open **/docker-compose.yml** and change the **container_name** of Nginx to e.g. shanoir-ng.irisa.fr.
 This is necessary, that e.g. ms users and the Keycloak CLI client can access to Keycloak (resolve the host name)
 	    4. Angular: Open **/shanoir-ng-front/config/webpack.config.js** and change **SHANOIR_NG_URL_SCHEME** and **SHANOIR_NG_URL_HOST**
     * **Attention:** you will have to re-compile your code after these changes with Maven!!!
 * Just in case you have some old stuff of Shanoir-NG in your docker environment:
     * **docker system prune -a**
     * **docker volume prune**
     * **Attention:** this will clean your entire docker system!
 * Go to the root folder (/shanoir-ng) and execute **docker-compose up --build**

-**Attention:** the file .env in the root folder is used to set environment variables and will not be found if you run docker-compose elsewhere; results in errors after
+    * **Attention:** the file .env in the root folder is used to set environment variables and will not be found if you run docker-compose elsewhere; results in errors after
 * Access to shanoir-ng: https://shanoir-ng-nginx

 If you want to login, please configure a user in Keycloak :